Skip to content

 5. Open PowerShell from Search

 You can also open PowerShell using the Windows search functionality which allows you to search any file, document, or app on your computer.
 Click the Search icon > Search Box and type “PowerShell“.
-Either click Windows PowerShell on the left pane or the Open or Run as Administrator option in the right pane or the search window.
+Click Windows PowerShell on the left-hand pane or the Open or Run as Administrator option in the right-hand pane.

 open powershell from windows search

-Every OS has its own digital assistant these days.
+Every OS has its digital assistant these days.
 Windows has one too and it’s called Cortana.
-You can open PowerShell in Windows 10 and 11 simply by giving a voice command to Cortana.
+You can launch PowerShell in Windows simply by giving a voice command to Cortana.
 Just launch the voice assistant by clicking the Cortana icon.
 Now click the microphone icon in the bottom-right corner of the app window, and say “open powershell“.
 Cortana will open a PowerShell window for you.

 open powershell from cortana in windows 10